kavehsaket/micro-batching-lib/README.md

 - **Queue-Agnostic:** Bring your own queue system that follows the provided interface.
 - **Batch-Processor-Agnostic:** Bring your own batch processor that follows the provided interface.
-- **Configurable:** Configure the batch size, interval, and retry logic as needed.
+- **Configurable:** Configure the batch size, interval, retry logic, and logging as needed.
 - **Event-Driven:** Leverages `EventEmitter` to provide hooks into the job processing lifecycle.
 - **Graceful Shutdown:** Ensures all jobs are processed before shutting down.
 - **Extensible:** Easily extend the system to support different queues and batch processing logic.